lindsey98/Research-Papers/active_learning.md

    - Diversity-based selection, selected unlabelled data + labelled data should be close to the distribution of all training data.
 Use K-center to optimize.
 We are essentially solving <img src="pic/coreset_optim.png">. i.e. x_i is random training point, s0+s1 are initial labelled samples + selected unlabelled samples.
 We want to choose b center points such that the largest distance between a data point and its nearest center is minimized.
 In other words, s0+s1 has high coverage on the distributions of x_i. <img src="pic/coreset_graph2.png">

 - Active learning for deep detection network.
 ICCV 2019 [[paper](https://arxiv.org/pdf/1911.09168.pdf)][[code in Tensorflow](https://gitlab.com/haghdam/deep_active_learning/-/tree/master)]
+   - Use consistency of pixel's objectiveness with respect to its neighborhood pixels as uncertainty measure.
+The formula is very similar to **BALD**, taking the difference between entropy of average and average entropy.
+   - Uncertainty for a image is the average of max-pooled scores

 - Variational Adversarial Active Learning.
 ICCV 2019 [[paper](https://openaccess.thecvf.com/content_ICCV_2019/papers/Sinha_Variational_Adversarial_Active_Learning_ICCV_2019_paper.pdf)][[code in Pytorch](https://github.com/sinhasam/vaal)] **VAAL**
 - Learning Loss for Active Learning.
 CVPR 2019 [[paper](https://openaccess.thecvf.com/content_CVPR_2019/papers/Yoo_Learning_Loss_for_Active_Learning_CVPR_2019_paper.pdf)][[code in Pytorch](https://github.com/Mephisto405/Learning-Loss-for-Active-Learning)] **LL4AL**
 - Bayesian Generative Active Deep Learning.
 ICML 2019 [[paper](https://arxiv.org/pdf/1904.11643.pdf)][[code in Pytorch](https://github.com/toantm/BGADL)] **BGADL**